ShadowLLM: Predictor-based Contextual Sparsity for Large Language Models: Evaluation

 \subsection{Model Quality}

-In Figure \ref{fig:opt30b_basepplx}, we train the DejaVu-style and ShadowLLM predictors on their respective pruning criterion (\texttt{L2Norm} and \texttt{plainact} respectively) on 3000 input-output examples across 7 downstream tasks in the five-shot setting.
+In Figure \ref{fig:opt30b_basepplx}, we train the DejaVu-style and ShadowLLM predictors on their respective pruning criterion (\texttt{L2Norm} and \texttt{plainact} respectively) on 2720 input-output examples across 7 downstream tasks in the five-shot setting.
 The perplexity is evaluated in a local and global pruning setting on WikiText2.

 Global pruning enables better model quality - sparsity trade-off.
-Thus, in Figure \ref{fig:downstream_13b_eval} we evaluate OPT-13B by training the ShadowLLM and DejaVu-style predictors in the same setting, and doing downstream evaluation in the zero-shot setting across seven tasks.
+Figure \ref{fig:llama_glob_pruning} compares the perplexity-sparsity trade-off on Llama-2-7b model, with \texttt{Plainact} significantly improving perplexity.
+Further, in Figure \ref{fig:downstream_13b_eval} we evaluate OPT-13B by training the ShadowLLM and DejaVu-style predictors in the same setting, and doing downstream evaluation in the zero-shot setting across seven tasks.
 We show that there is a consistent accuracy improvement across tasks, attributed to better pruning criteria.

 We also validate these findings on OPT-13B in Figure \ref{fig:global_13b_pruning} in the global pruning setting.
 These improvements are largely due to an improved pruning criterion, emphasizing the importance of pruning criteria that go beyond magnitude based strategies.
 From Table \ref{tab:latency_accuracy_comparison} we see that ShadowLLM with the \texttt{plainact} metric delivers 14\% lower latency with 1.91\% higher accuracy than DejaVu-style predictor.